San Angelo State Park

-Activities include camping, picnicking, hiking, mountain biking, and horseback riding on multi-use trails.
+Activities include camping, picnicking, hiking, mountain biking, and horseback riding on multi-use trails (contact the park about possible trail closures, following wet weather).
 Fishing is available in Javelina Pond, which is regularly stocked with fish.
 There is a three-level orienteering course, and a bird and wildlife observation area.
 The park has a hunting program with a State Park Annual Hunting Permit and special drawing hunts for deer and spring turkey.
 The presence of American Indian rock art, ancient animal tracks, and majestic bison add a prehistoric touch to this park.
 San Angelo State Park is also home to the Official Texas State Longhorn Herd.

 O.C.
-Fisher Lake is currently dry, due to drought.
-No swimming or boating is currently allowed in the park.
+Fisher Lake is very low, due to drought.
+There is currently enough water in the lake for swimming and wading, but no boating is allowed in the park at this time.

 The park has 50 miles of developed multiuse and divided trails for hiking, mountain biking, and equestrian use.
 Visitors must provide their own horses.
 Equestrian camping is allowed in the North Concho Equestrian camp area.
 Pens and pole tethers are provided at the water/electric sites, and pole tethers only are provided at the primitive sites.
 Campers may bring portable pens.
 Water is located in the camp area as well as other locales throughout the park's trail system.
 Visitors must remove waste (pen and tether areas) when leaving.
 Equestrian events are held at the park at various times throughout the year.

 This park participates in the Angler Education “Tackle Loaner Program”; individuals can borrow rods, reels and tackle boxes with hooks, sinkers and bobbers.